 Through a partnership between Regis’s College of Professional Studies and Universidad del Turabo in Puerto Rico, students can earn an M.S. in Organizational Leadership as part of the online, dual-language program.

 9. Azusa Pacific University College (Azusa, CA)

-University College (UC), formerly known as Azusa Pacific University, offers students from all walks of life affordable, online academic programs that integrate faith and knowledge.
+University College (UC) at Azusa Pacific University offers students from all walks of life affordable, online academic programs that integrate faith and knowledge.
 Built upon a broad foundation of liberal arts and a Christian worldview, UC strives to educate the whole person, giving meaning and purpose to the skills and knowledge they gain through their studies—preparing them to make a difference in the world.

 UC offers an Online Master of Arts degree in Leadership and Organizational Studies.
 It is a cohort program with 18–24 students each, where students take courses together in a specified sequence, beginning a new course every eight weeks.

 The average length of the program is 20 months, containing 30 program units such as group and team dynamics, leadership in managerial ethics, and conflict and negotiation in organizations.

 10. University of South Dakota (Vermillion, SD)

 The University of South Dakota offers a Master of Science in Administration with a specialization in Organizational Leadership degree.
 It is a cross-disciplinary program that provides the primary tools and organizational skills necessary to effectively perform administrative roles in public service–oriented organizations.